 Content planning and content strategy have to be suitable to utilize the content budget to its fullest potential.
 61% of online purchases usually happen when the customer is reading a blog post, so that is the value of content creation which has enormous potential to gain traffic, leads, and conversions.

-55% of the entire ad spend that happened in 2021 is from digital marketing.
+55% of the entire ad spend that happened in 2021 is from digital marketing and it has been projected to reach US$ 515,287 million in 2022.
 So, digital marketing companies are in a neck-to-neck competition with their competitors to stay ahead in this game and succeed.

 Businesses that get digital marketing services pay anywhere between $80 – $300 on an hourly basis and $2000 to $10,000 per project, which again depends on multiple factors like target audience size, competition, project quality, and project deadline.

-The other crucial factors determining the digital marketing costs are company size, marketing objectives, marketing budget, the complexity of the project, the agency’s benefit, and project timeline.
+The other crucial factors determining the digital marketing costs are company size, marketing objectives, the marketing budget, the complexity of the project, the agency’s benefit, and the project timeline.